gtulipani/minesweeper/README.md

 }
 ```

+## Swagger
+The project includes the [Swagger](https://swagger.io/) plugin, that is useful to navigate the API requests and expected
+responses.
+The [Swagger UI](https://swagger.io/tools/swagger-ui/) is available on `/swagger-ui.html` path, and can be used
+to hit the Project APIs.

 ## Game Logic
 The same way as the classic *minesweeper*, the game starts with its creation, when the mines are generated randomly on many places.
 The user can perform any of the following three operations: